cornell-colab/SGFDH-2022/W6 Text Analysis/Game plan.md

 * [Project Gutenberg](https://www.gutenberg.org/)
 * [Documenting the American South](https://docsouth.unc.edu/docsouthdata/), The University of North Carolina at Chapel Hill
-* A [Wikipedia](https://www.wikipedia.org) page of interest (If you choose this option, please just bring the article URL to class.)
+* A [Wikipedia](https://www.wikipedia.org) page of interest (If you choose this option, please just bring the article's URL to class.)

 ### Readings